 Quagga and Zebra (Dressinid) mussels pose a serious threat to California's waters and fisheries.
 The spread of these freshwater mussels threatens recreational boating and fishing, aquatic ecosystems and fisheries, water delivery systems, hydroelectric facilities, agriculture and the environment in general.
 As a means to stop the spread of these harmful invasive mussels, California is asking boaters to clean, drain and dry their boats!

-If brought into a local waterway, a thumbnail-sized mussel called quagga and zebra mussels could force the closure of popular boating recreational waterways.
-We feel it’s vital to educate our community about the threat the mussels pose to recreational opportunities, our environment and economy.
+If brought into a local waterway, a thumbnail-sized mussel called quagga and zebra mussels could force the closure of popular boating recreational waterways, even one as large as Clear Lake!
+It’s vital to educate our community about the serious threat the mussels pose to recreational opportunities, our environment and economy.

-Boaters should be prepared for inspections throughout the state designed to help ensure California's water bodies remain mussel-free.
+Boaters should be prepared for inspections designed to help ensure Clear Lake remain mussel-free.
 Properly cleaning and drying can help protect boats and help boaters avoid quarantines or being turned away from a water destination.
 In addition to being sure to clean, drain and dry watercraft, the Division of Boating and Waterways urges boaters to plan for possible launch restrictions and inspections by calling water bodies before leaving home.
 Programs and requirements vary and can change rapidly.

 Assembly Bill 2443 (Chapter 485, Statutes of 2012) authorized the California Department of Parks and Recreation, Division of Boating and Waterways to require the DMV to collect an additional Quagga and Zebra Mussel Infestation Prevention Fee effective December 31, 2013, on all vessels subject to registration in the state.
 The fee is due upon initial vessel registration and biennially upon vessel registration renewal.
 Vessels used exclusively in marine waters are exempt from the additional fee.
 Fee-exempt vessels and CF Numbers issued to vessel dealers and manufacturers are exempt from the program.